tschaub/karma-phantomjs-shim/readme.md

 # karma-phantomjs-shim

-Provides shims when running tests in PhantomJS 1.x.
+Provides shims when running tests in PhantomJS.

 ## Use